 For GNAR, the Intrmodl project showcases what a relatively small development team can achieve when they are free to focus entirely on delivering value.
 With Heroku taking care of DevOps across the entire Intrmodl platform, from app servers, through the data layer, to metrics and monitoring, GNAR has been able to concentrate its resources on feature development.

 In the near future, GNAR will be exploring how to apply Intrmodl to managing a similar type of site operations for the automotive industry.
 The company’s immediate focus, though, is to transition day-to-day management and future development of the platform to RMS Intermodal’s newly hired internal development team.
 Heroku plays a vital role in simplifying that transfer of responsibility, as the new team needs to learn only the software code rather than the underlying complexity of keeping the platform running.

 Thanks to Heroku, we’ve been able to focus entirely on delivering functionality that makes a measurable improvement to our client’s business.
 With Heroku, DevOps is not, and never will be, our problem.
 Brandon Stewart, Founder, GNAR

 Read more about GNAR's story on the Heroku blog: How to Transform a Heavy Industry, One Sensor at a Time.

 Listen to the Code[ish] podcast featuring Brandon Stewart and Yuri Oliveira: Monitoring Productivity Through IoT.

 Inside Intrmodl on Heroku

 The GNAR team makes extensive use of Heroku's Application Metrics and the Librato Heroku Add-on to monitor the status of their platform.
-Heroku Scheduler takes care of regular jobs, while the Logentries add-on provides additional insights.
+Heroku Scheduler takes care of regular jobs.

 Heroku helps firms like GNAR grow their business.
 Learn more about Heroku for digital and software development agencies.